FTC-Team-26502/FTC-Team-26502.github.io/outreach.md

         Other Events
     </button>
 </body>
-For our outrache we focused on engaging with comunite and girls in stem
+For our outraech we focused on engaging with comunite and girls in stem